 While the dial of the Monarque features styling reminiscent of the 1960s, the finishing is far beyond anything watchmakers could achieve in that period.
 Both the hands and applied indices are faceted for superior visibility and dynamic light play, then hand-applied over an exquisite fumée dial in either deep azure or racing green.

-The AM Monarque is available to order now on the brand’s website at a retail price of approximately $2,850.
+The AM Monarque is available to order now on the brand’s website at a retail price of approximately $3,900 USD.
 Upon order, buyers will be contacted by a brand concierge to confirm dial color and case size preference.

 Building on AM’s inaugural dress watch offering, the Merveilleux Enamel elevates the elegant dress watch style with a traditional hand-carved guilloché enamel dial, available in both flinqué and champlevé patterns.
 After painting and firing multiple times in an enamel oven, most dials are rejected, while only the very best examples are selected for installation in the Merveilleux Enamel.
 The result is a rich, dynamic finish in either ivory, burgundy, or racing green.